 Fonts that have similar designs for commonly confused letters such as a capital “I” or a lowercase “L” can also slow down and confuse your audience.
 When selecting your brand fonts, be careful to limit such fonts to your logo and use simpler fonts for most of your text.

-Whether they’re browsing your website or paying an invoice on HoneyBook, your logo is usually one of the first things your customers will notice and remember about your brand.
+Whether they’re browsing your website or paying an online invoice on HoneyBook, your logo is usually one of the first things your customers will notice and remember about your brand.
 Make sure that the first impression is legible!

 3. Avoid Ableist Language